logoran/logoran/docs/api/request.md

 # Request

-  A Koa `Request` object is an abstraction on top of node's vanilla request object, providing additional functionality that is useful for every day HTTP server development.
+  A Logoran `Request` object is an abstraction on top of node's vanilla request object, providing additional functionality that is useful for every day HTTP server development.